ibm-cloud-docs/power-iaas/compliances.md

 The {{site.data.keyword.powerSysFull}} provides programs and certifications that help you establish and strengthen compliance for a wide range of internationally recognized standards.
 {: shortdesc}

+## MeitY
+{: #meity}

+The Ministry of Electronics and Information Technology (MeitY), Government of India, oversees cloud adoption for government and public sector organizations through its MeghRaj (GI Cloud) initiative.
+This program enables secure cloud services for public sector workloads across India.

+Cloud service providers seeking to serve government customers must undergo MeitY's comprehensive empanelment process, which includes an independent assessment by the Standardization Testing and Quality Certification (STQC) Directorate.
+After successful empanelment, providers can participate in government and public sector cloud procurement programs.

+IBM {{site.data.keyword.powerSys_notm}} completed Cloud Service Provider (CSP) empanelment from MeitY for cloud services offered from the IBM Cloud Chennai, India Data Center in 2026.
+The empanelment confirms that {{site.data.keyword.powerSys_notm}} complies with the stringent security and compliance standards set by the Government of India and is qualified for use by Indian public sector and government agencies.

+For more information about MeitY, see [What is MeitY?](https://www.ibm.com/products/cloud/compliance/meity){: external}.

+## BSI C5
+{: #bsi-c5}

+The Cloud Computing Compliance Controls Catalogue (C5) is a cloud security framework developed by the German Federal Office for Information Security (BSI).
+C5 defines requirements that cloud service providers must meet to demonstrate a baseline level of security and transparency for cloud operations and data processing.

+BSI C5 reports are independent, third-party assessments performed by BSI-certified assessors.
+These reports provide assurance regarding data protection, information security, and cybersecurity controls. {{site.data.keyword.powerSys_notm}} has successfully completed a BSI C5 assessment and maintains a current BSI C5 report.

+For more information about C5, see [BSI Federal Office for Information Security](https://www.bsi.bund.de){: external} and [IBM Cloud® compliance: C5](https://www.ibm.com/products/cloud/compliance/c5){: external}.

+BSI C5 reports are available only upon request.
+To submit a request, use the [IBM Cloud Compliance Report Request Form](https://forms.monday.com/forms/31287c1a9093af2f4c53be348675a7db){: external}.